top of page

 ❄️ What Is Ice Damming?

 Ice damming occurs when heat from inside your home escapes into the attic, warming the upper portion of the roof.
 This melts the snow sitting on top.
+When the melted water runs down toward the colder roof edges (the eaves), it refreezes, forming a ridge of ice.
+That ridge is called an ice dam.

 Over time, this ice barrier prevents melted snow from draining off the roof.
 The trapped water backs up, working its way under shingles, soaking into the roof deck, and eventually finding its way inside the home.
+To the homeowner, it looks like a normal roof leak — but the roofing system itself isn’t the issue.

 Illustration showing the formation of ice dams: Snow on the roof melts due to insufficient insulation, causing water to refreeze at the edge, creating ice dams that trap more water, leading to leaks and potential damage to drywall and plaster.